-Subsequent work on sequential social dilemmas without observation is scant and mixed, but we can safely conclude that uncertainty matters.
-Uncertainty about the state of the world seems to push people towards more prosocial actions (Croson, 1999; Hristova & Grinberg, 2010; Morris et al., 1998; Shafir & Tversky, 1992).
-However, evidence for positional order effects in sequential PDs or PGGs, games without obvious benefits to coordination, is lacking.
+Social dilemmas without observation are the class of games further investigated in this paper.
+As was mentioned, they are games where players move one after another but do not receive information about others' moves.
+Players therefore know only their position in the sequence of moves ("I moved third").
+Existing work on social dilemmas without observation is scant and mixed.
+However, we can safely conclude that uncertainty matters.
+Uncertainty about the state of the world seems to push people towards more prosocial actions (Croson, 1999; Hristova & Grinberg, 2010; Morris et al., 1998; Shafir & Tversky, 1992), though evidence for positional order effects in sequential PDs or PGGs (games without obvious benefits to coordination) is lacking.
 When considering quasi-magical thinking, Shafir & Tversky did not distinguish between open fates and closed fates and so could not have measured an order effect.
 Morris et al. (1998) report more cooperation in first-movers and larger effects in open fates vs. closed fates cases, but most studies incorporating sequential PDs or PGGs with no observation find no effect of order alone (Abele & Ehrhart, 2005; Figuières et al., 2012; Robinson et al., 2010; Steiger & Zultan, 2014).
-These studies were, in general, not designed to investigate the effects of order of play alone and so tend to be under-powered to identify these effects.
+These studies were generally not designed to investigate the effects of order of play alone, and so tend to be under-powered to identify these effects.
 They also rematch participants randomly after each round and do so using small pools of students from the same university, not being quite as one-shot as could be hoped.
-In addition, many participants are probably not even trying to maximize their own direct payoffs in these tasks-limiting what we can infer based on play.
-Budescu et al. (1997) report that 47% of their participants are classified as "cooperative" (maximize joint own + other gains) and 2% as "altruistic" (maximizing others' gains); that is to say, half of their participants are not playing the game to "win" by the usual standards of game theory, or they are optimizing for some joint outcome such as that of direct payoffs and social capital or emotional well-being.
+In addition, it is probable that many participants are not even trying to maximize their own direct payoffs in these tasks, as is assumed by the task designs.
+This limits what can be inferred based on play: Budescu et al. (1997) report that 47% of their participants are classified as "cooperative" (maximize joint own + other gains) and 2% as "altruistic" (maximizing others' gains); that is to say, half of their participants are not playing the game to "win" by the usual standards of game theory.
 This proportion is reflected our own data as well.
-While this may be fine if the goal is to document the behavior of participants as they come to the game, it is a substantial problem when making the standard assumption that players are trying to maximize profits.
+While this is fine if the goal is to document participants' behavior as they come to the game, it is a substantial problem when making the assumption (standard for game theory) that players are trying to maximize profits in incentive-aligned tasks.